 Our collection began in 1967 as a component of the Library’s Science and Engineering Library (SEL).
 As a depository library for the U.S. Geological Survey, the collection then was primarily topographic maps of the U.S. Gradually the collection grew with maps and aerial photographs and eventually separated from SEL, becoming its own department known as the Map & Imagery Laboratory (MIL).

-With the opening of the Interdisciplinary Research Collaboratory in 2016, digital data and GIS services began to be provided through the Collaboratory.
+With the opening of the Interdisciplinary Research Collaboratory in 2016 (renamed DREAM Lab in 2022), digital data and GIS services began to be provided through the Collaboratory.
 In 2017, MIL's map and aerial photo collection services were moved to Special Research Collections.
 In 2020, the Library reinstated the Geospatial Collection as a separate unit, under the Division of Research Resources & Scholarly Communication’s Collection Strategies branch.
 This once again created a separate service point in the Library for researchers needing maps and aerial photographs.
 Digital data and GIS services continue to be provided through the Collaboratory.

 Digital Preservation (NGDA)